thuyanduong-flatiron/lecture-starter-code/Redux/2-Actions-Reducers/README.md

 ## Getting Starting with Redux

-Installing redux: `npm install --save redux`
+Installing redux: `npm install redux`

 ### What do we need to build?